fengshux/koa-static-markdown/README.md

 # koa-static-markdown
 [![NPM version][npm-image]][npm-url]

 An static resource server in koa, which transform markdown file to html.
+It let you get html file directly when you visit the markdown file in the static directory you specified in config.

 ## Installation